LIFE THREATENING PROARRHYTHMIA

 Hypotension: (depending on associated factors) epinephrine rather than isoproterenol or norepinephrine may be useful.

 Bronchospasm: Aminophylline or aerosol beta-2-receptor stimulant.
-Higher than normal doses of beta-2-receptor stimulants may be required.

-- Congenital or acquired long QT syndromes
+- Congenital or acquired long QT syndromes, baseline QT interval >450 ms

-- Cardiogenic shock or decompensated heart failure
+- Cardiogenic shock, uncontrolled heart failure

-- Serum potassium <4 mEq/L
+- Serum potassium <4 meq/L

 - Bronchial asthma or related bronchospastic conditions

-- Hypersensitivity to sotalol
+- Known hypersensitivity to sotalol

 Mechanism Of Action